uclcg/uclcg/README_TECH.md

 `.uclcg-url, tabgroup, thumbnail-url, name, shortdescription, author, isHidden` <br> where `tabgroup` is the name of the tab-supergroup (eg., Demos, Coursework), `name` is the filename that is to be displayed (eg., Coursework 1) and `isHidden` is a `js bool` (`true/false`) indicating whether the file should be loaded.
-Currently, both `.urls` must be hosted by `github.io` to avoid `CORS errors` when fetching their content via URL requests (TODO?).
+Currently, both `.urls` must be hosted by `github.io` to avoid `CORS errors` when fetching their content via URL requests.

 ## TODOs:
 - Add Github Actions, such that: the repository is monitored, and stuff happens on push/pull actions.
-Ideally: whenever a new file is pushed to the CW repository, we would run make_json.py update the db.json, which in turn creates a db.json object in said repo, which is then read by the system and transformed into tabgroups and tabs.
+Ideally: whenever a new file is pushed to the CW repository, we would run make_json.py, which in turn creates a db.json object in said repo, which is then read by the system and transformed into tabgroups and tabs.